ThomAce/obs-random-video-player/README.md

 - Easy integration with OBS
 - No executables needs to be downloaded
 - No ads
-- Only MP4 files can be played at the moment
 - Fade between video elements
 - Automatic continuous play in case of a file can not be played
 - All video muted